SnailMath/CPappTemplate/README.md

 | bool testKey(uint32_t key1, uint32_t key2, Keys2 key); | Tests if 'key' is pressed.
 See example in main.cpp |
 | void delay(uint32_t time); | Wait for `time`ms. (Only on the pc for now)|

+For platform dependand code use `#ifdef PC` for the PC version and `#ifndef PC` for the calculator version.

+This also works under Windows 10 with WSL2 and Xming.